FAQs

 When will the playground be closed?

-Work on the playground is expected to begin in November.
-It will be fully closed for the duration of the works while we install new play equipment and improve accessibility.
+The playground will be fully closed for the duration of the works while we install new play equipment and improve accessibility.

 Will the Splash Pad be affected by the changes to the playground?